deepchar/deepchar/README.md

 #### More script types
 Creating models for scripts that use ideograms, syllabaries, such as Chinese, Japanese and Korean, or often omit vowels, such as Hebrew or Arabic.

+#### Learning curve
+Test and graph how dataset size correlates with accuracy

 #### Quality and confidence
 Research how model errors and quality correlate with token frequency and length.